linuz/Python-Hosting-Manager/README.md

 CHANGES:
 =========

+*Added username length verification.
+Will not take usernames greater than 20 characters.

 *Will now add newly created users to a group specified in the config file.

 *Will now properly check if database user already exisits and/or a database with the same name already exisits before creating a user.